-- Girls in K-4 may wear the Lands' End navy blue skort during early fall and spring, as noted in the uniform policy. - Middle School students have the option of purchasing Spirit Wear throughout the year, and may wear those items over their uniform during colder weather. - During colder months, students may wear jackets/coats between buildings, but must remove them when entering the classroom.
-Non-Montgomery sweaters and sweatshirts are not permitted during the school day. - On Mondays, the 8th grade class may earn the privilege dressing up in their own personal attire.
+- On Fridays, Middle School students must wear a blazer, school tie and white shirt and Middle School girls are to wear a white shirt and the uniform cardigan.
+All students should wear their white uniform shirts on Fridays.
+Lower School girls in grades kindergarten through fourth should wear the school uniform jumper with white shirt on Fridays - Skort and jumper hemlines may be no shorter than a child's fingertips (as measured with their arms hanging at their sides). - Middle School Students may wear the uniform-approved Montgomery School sweatshirt during the school day.
+These items can be ordered from the MSCA on Welcoming Day.
+Middle School Students may wear other Montgomery spirit wear sweatshirts on Thursdays during the winter months. - During colder months, students may wear jackets/coats between buildings, but must remove them when entering the classroom.
+Non-Montgomery sweaters and sweatshirts are not permitted during the school day. - On Mondays, the 8th grade class may earn the privilege of dressing up in their own personal attire.
 Boys have the option of wearing polo or oxford shirts and dress slacks (or shorts during warmer months).
 Girls have the option of wearing dress pants, skirts, or dresses, following the same hemline guidelines as the uniform kilt.
 Students are expected to maintain a high standard of dress and decorum, fitting for scholarly pursuits.
 The Middle School Head will inform eighth grade students when this privilege begins.
 As always, the School seeks to partner with parents if any questions or concerns arise.